-1. Tree save areas shall be free of invasive plant species unless otherwise approved by the Chief Urban Forester.
+- 1. Tree save areas shall be free of invasive plant species unless otherwise approved by the Chief Urban Forester.
 If an area proposed for tree save contains invasive plant species at the time of such proposal, such invasive plant species shall be removed prior to final plat approval for subdivisions.
 If there is no final plat for a project, the invasive plant species shall be removed prior to the issuance of the final certificate of occupancy.
 Invasive plant species are considered removed if they are no longer living in or under the tree canopy.
-Property owners are required to maintain this condition for compliance with this section.
+Property owners are required to maintain this condition for compliance with this section. - 2.
+Pursuant to the Charlotte Tree Manual, any alterations to the tree save area in Tier 3 and Tier 4 Place Types shall be accomplished without mechanized tools and vehicular equipment and made of organic,

-&lt;sup>2 In Tier 3 and Tier 4, as part of the required green area, the removal of existing trees may only be approved by the Chief Urban Forester pursuant to the Charlotte Tree Manual's Green Area Guideline when the tree and critical root zone are located within the buildable area where a City-required structure or site improvement will be placed and there is no other reasonable location, and/or preservation would unreasonably restrict use of and/or access to the property.
+&lt;sup>2 In Tier 3 and Tier 4, as part of the required green area, the removal of existing trees may only be approved by the Chief Urban Forester pursuant to the Charlotte Tree Manual's Green Area Guideline when the tree and critical root zone are located within the buildable area where a site improvement and/or City-required structure will be placed and there is no other reasonable location, and/or preservation would unreasonably restrict use of and/or access to the property.
 The area of existing trees removed shall be replanted with trees at 150% of the area removed at 36 trees per acre.